 Pacqueta’s nephew Joachim watches from Houston and is probably Pacqueta’s biggest fan in the USA.
 Currently recovering from a trucking injury, Joachim is not able to travel to watch the competition first hand, but has multiple international subscriptions permitting him to view every game, no matter where they are played.
 “Doctors give me one more month before I can travel.
 Fortunately, my truck injury attorneys were able to achieve a great settlement that covers all my hospital and physical therapy costs in addition to the penalty amount.
-After my accident, I was extremely fortunate to discover the truck accident attorneys online that currently represent me – I paid them nothing until I was awarded the settlement.
+After my accident, I was extremely fortunate to find the experienced Texas truck injury lawyer that currently represents me – I paid them nothing until I was awarded the settlement.
 I want to support Pacqueta with my presence as soon as possible, and plan to be there for the Mozambique qualifiers.”

 There will be no R&R with their families.
 It would be too much of a distraction.
 There was some grumbling and disappointment.
 Apparently some players had promised their kids a golf outing just for a weekend, even going so far as already purchasing kids golf clubs so they could introduce the little ones to a different type of game.
 But this is serious, and playing golf certainly doesn’t help anyone qualify for the 2014 World Cup.
 It’s time for the ballers to think time to think about their relationship with a ball that is considerably larger than a golf ball!.